davideftimov/daily-job-digest/README.md

 ### Accessing the Web UI

 Open `web/index.html` in a browser.
-The UI will connect to the API and display jobs grouped by date.

 ## Automation